 Suicide Prevention Australia's Turning Points: Imagine a world without suicide white paper, co-written with KPMG, examines emerging social and economic trends and their likely effect on Australians in the coming decade.
 The impact of changes in housing affordability, the gig economy and relationships must be creatively tackled if we are to reduce suicide risk.

-Join our Policy Panel as we focus on practical solutions to find out the first step in the problem solving effort.
+Join us at this panel discussion event to become part of the problem solving effort.
 The event will bring together leading minds from the not for profit sector, business, research, and people with lived experience to discuss the three theme areas of the Turning Points report.

 - Dealing with the debt crisis

 - Friendship and family: social isolation in the information age